Last Updated on August 30, 2021 by DMEditor

 While you can choose and create your own course design with both platforms, LearnDash offers more options and flexibility for an affordable price.
 For Teachable, you need to invest in the expensive plans to truly customize your course (or to at least get the Teachable watermark off of your course).

 Answer: A learning management system (LMS) is a software program where you can create and host online courses.
-LMS services, such as the two we’re reviewing, allow instructors to create, administer, report, track, deliver and even automate online courses.
+LMS services, such as the two we’re reviewing, allow instructors to create, administer, report, track, deliver and even automate online courses for different learner use cases.

 Answer: Teachable has three different pricing tiers and offers both annual and monthly pricing: